flerro/mailoperator/README.md

 ## Installation

-Download package locally and install using `pip`.
+You can download the python package locally and install it using `pip`.

 ```
 git clone https://github.com/flerro/mailoperator